Event Clinical Content Lead

 Lead in the design of the programme of a specific College educational event.

 The College offers a wide range of educational events and other resources aimed at professionals of all levels and grades in anaesthesia, critical care, pain and perioperative medicine.
 Events range from one-day practical workshops to three-day scientific meetings delivered by high profile national and international speakers.
 We welcome over 5,000 people and award over 40,000 CPD points annually across our events programme.

 As a Clinical Content Lead you will have the chance to shape the RCoA education programme in your specialist area of work.
 As part of this role you will have the opportunity to expand your leadership capabilities by taking the lead in the design of the programme of a specific College educational event, webinar, online presentation or podcast, alongside a member of RCoA staff.
 This will involve suggesting topical, relevant and diverse speakers and chairs for the programme as well supporting the event during the build-up, attending on the day and de-briefing to ensure event evolution.

-Time required dependant on the event but typically three days.
+Time required is dependent on the event, but typically three days.
 National, with travel.

 What do we require from you?

 - Develop event content and themes to meet the needs of members, taking note of previous feedback

 - Suggest relevant speakers and chairs from diverse backgrounds and locations

 - Support speakers with the development and/or focus of their presentations if required

 - Assist the events team in developing marketing materials to communicate the event to a diverse network of professionals